 - Anti-rootkit utility TDSSKiller:

 Could you test in Firefox's Safe Mode?
 That's a standard diagnostic tool to deactivate extensions (which often can cause unwanted redirects), as well as some advanced features of Firefox.
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 If Firefox is not running: Hold down the Shift key when starting Firefox.

 If Firefox is running: You can restart Firefox in Safe Mode using either:

 - "3-bar" menu button > "?" button > Restart with Add-ons Disabled